DiodorEos/Java-Vault/src/chapter_02/README.md

 5. Calculate the change (if any) and save it in an int changes variable that holds the change in cents.
 Print that on screen. <br />
 6. To calculate the changes follow these instructions: <br />
 a) for the 5 bills, divide the changes variable with 500 and save the result in a numOf5 variable.
 The integer rest is reassigned to the changes variable. <br />
-b) do the above for for numOf2, numOf1, numOf_50, numOf20 and numOf_10 to find the the changes for the 2 and 1 euro, and 50, 20 and 10 cents as well. <br />
+b) do the above for numOf2, numOf1, numOf_50, numOf20 and numOf_10 to find the the changes for the 2 and 1 euro, and 50, 20 and 10 cents as well. <br />
 7. Print "The changes amount is: " and below that, show the number for 5, 2 and 1 euro, and 50, 20 and 10 cents that correspond to the changes that need to be given to the user.
 </details>